ValyrianTech/HexGlobe/design_document.md

 - Added visual styling for selected tiles with orange border and yellow fill
 - Added selected tiles list to the debug panel
 - Implemented conditional navigation button when exactly one tile is selected
+- Implemented timestamp-based versioning system for hex map images
+- Added automatic retrieval of the latest map version for each tile

 ### 6.2 In Progress
 - Enhancing frontend to utilize the ordered neighbor_ids for more intuitive navigation